derrian-distro/LoRA_Easy_Training_Scripts/README.md

 weight_decay = 0.1
 betas = "0.9,0.99"
 ```

 As you can see everything is sectioned off into their own sections.
 Generally they are seperated into two groups, args, and dataset_args, this is because of the nature of the config and dataset_confg files within sd-scripts.
 Generally speaking, the only section that you might want to edit that doesn't correspond to a UI element (for now) is the `[optimizer_args.args.optimizer_args]` section, which you can add, delete, or change options for the optimizer, A proper UI for it will come later, once I figure out how I want to set it up.

 ## Changelog

 changelog of the old scripts are all in that branch [here](https://github.com/derrian-distro/LoRA_Easy_Training_Scripts/tree/old-scripts#changelog)

+- July 6, 2023
+  - Updated LyCORIS
+  - Overhauled the UI, to fit on smaller screens
+  - changed the saving ui to better use space
+  - save the last location when saving and loading toml, only when you actually save or load a toml
+  - added a folder selection to the save toml and tag occurrence inputs.
+  - Added a system to prevent overwriting by renaming the file name to \<name\>\_\<number\>
+  - Reorganized the network args to better fit with what LyCORIS now supports
+  - Refactored the algo select to be better maintainable down the line
+  - Changed the behavior of the dropouts as LyCORIS now supports all of them, they no longer get disabled.
+  - Fixed a bug in which gradient checkpointing doesn't load correctly
 - June 24, 2023
   - Updated sd-scripts and LyCORIS
   - Added support for a new LR Scheduler, Cosine Annealing Warmup Restarts